volodymyrhudyma/blog/content/blog/usememo-in-react.md

 };
 ```

-On the one hand, the array of users is created only once, but on the other hand, we are making an unnecessary function call.
+On the one hand, the array of users is created only once, but on the other hand, we make an unnecessary function call.

-Performance optimizations always come with a cost but do not always come with a benefit to offset that cost.
+Performance optimizations are always associated with costs, but not always with a benefit that offsets these costs.

 #### More examples

-Read [this article](https://blog.logrocket.com/rethinking-hooks-memoization/) to find out more examples of overusing this hook.
+Read [this article](https://blog.logrocket.com/rethinking-hooks-memoization/) to find more examples of overusing this hook.

 ## Summary

-The **useMemo** hook helps to increase the performance of an application by remembering the result of the expensive function calculation and not executing it twice with the same parameters.
+The **useMemo** hook helps to increase the performance of an application by remembering the result of the expensive function calculation and not running it twice with the same parameters.

-While it is extremely useful, overusing it leads to performance and maintenance problems.
+Although it is extremely useful, its excessive use leads to performance and maintenance problems.

-Remember that performance optimizations are not free, even **useMemo** comes with a cost of allocating memory.
+Remember that performance optimizations are not free, even **useMemo** is associated with memory allocation costs.

-Give this hook a try and see if your application will benefit from using it.
+Try this hook and see if your application benefits from it.